 On the contrary, our own research has shown that employees are likely to feel more empowered if their company displays an openness to sharing company content and if they are supported to do so.
 This is why creating social guidelines for advocates can be so beneficial to everyone involved.

 You can treat these differently to how you treat a social media policy that you might find in your staff handbook or employment contract.

 Your guidelines for advocates can act as an independent partner to such a policy if you do have one.
 Your social media guidelines will be specifically for advocates who share approved company content with their own social audiences.

 You can even encourage your advocates to help formulate them with you.
 This sort of honesty and inclusivity will help nurture your program’s engagement in the long run.

-So, what are the key criteria you need to cover?
+So, what are the key criteria you need to cover in social media guidelines?